 Chakras - What are they?
 Where are they?
 How to open & balance them for better health?

 Today's post is about Chakras & Chakra Yoga, a really interesting and different way of looking at one's physical and emotional health.
-I have taught Chakra Yoga Balancing Classes and have enjoyed seeing the results on my students.
+I have been teaching Chakra Yoga Balancing Classes and have enjoyed seeing the results on my students.
 I also practice this series when I can and always feel rejuvenated and energized after the practice.
 For most of us, the first question which pops into one's mind is "so, what's a chakra?"
 Well, as the name suggests, the word 'Chakra' stands for 'Wheel'.

-Every Chakra has a specific color, a speciifc Beeja Mantra and specific Asanas to open & balance them.
+Every Chakra has a specific color, a specific Beeja Mantra and specific Asanas to open & balance them.
 The 7 chakras are: 1.
 Mooladhara Chakra - Red / base of spine 2.
 Swadisthana Chakra - Orange / at the navel area 3.
 Manipura Chakra - Yellow / Solar plexus area 4.
 Anahata Chakra - Emerald Green / Heart 5.
 Vishuddha Chakra - Sky Blue / Throat 6.
 Ajna Chakra - Indigo Blue / Center of Forehead 7.
 Sahasrara Chakra - Royal Purple / Crown of Head

 So, Chakra Yoga Balancing series relates to this concept of re-aligning the chakra energies and bringing them to a state of balance and harmony.
 I do understand that all this seems to elicit the response of "really?"
 "Does she know what she's saying?"
 I too started with similar doubts and questions when I started practicing and then teaching this series.
-But, I just practiced..breathed through the first doubt, the second doubt..till i completed the series and suddenly realized my chattering monkey mind was quiet for a few moments of blissful silence!!
+But, I just practiced, breathed through the first doubt, the second doubt..till I completed the series and suddenly realized my chattering monkey mind was quiet for a few moments of blissful silence!!

 That was worth it!!
 So, now its up to You..
 Your mind will also have all the doubts, all the myriad reasons not to practice (no time, too much work, no energy, very tired, tomorrow is always there - Believe me, I have heard most of the reasons, from my own mind and from others!!)
 But, if you can persist and practice this series, which can take about 45 minutes, you will feel light, fresh and relaxed.

 7. Sahasrara Chakra - This chakra is at the crown of your head.
 You can continue to practice Meditation to energize this chakra.
 A balanced Crown Chakra promotes spiritual understanding, inner peace and a clear perspective on the world.

 Sit comfortably on the mat, take back support if needed, lengthen spinal muscles, release hands onto thighs, close your eyes gently, soften your breathing and just glide with your inhalations and exhalations.
 Practice for around 6 - 10 minutes.
 That's it!!
 We are done balancing our Chakras!!
 This has been my practice when I feel frazzled with too many things to do or too many changes.
 It has help ground me and bring me to a place of comfort and ease.
 May it bring peace and ease to you too..
 Namaste.
 Asha